90% of all writing advice is trash.

 - Then your manuscript should be ready to take out in public.
 You’re probably going to have massive soul-crushing doubt at one or all of these stages.
 Don’t worry, it’s normal.
 It will pass when you’re dead.

 - On beta readers: Really, there are two kinds I think you should focus on.
 The first is the take-no-shit reader.
 This one is going to be your friend who reads a lot and is also willing to tell you when your fly is down in public.
 The other kind is a sensitivity reader.
 If you’re writing about a black woman, and you are not a black woman, find one who wants to read your story, because unlike friend #1, she’s going to KNOW when your fly is down in public when it comes to racial issues and treatment.
-You may have to pay a sensitivity reader for their time.
+You may have to pay a sensitivity reader for their time, and if you can, you should.
 It’s worth it.
-They can keep you from accidentally doing disservice to the people whose stories you’re trying to write.
+They can keep you from accidentally doing disservice to your characters.

 - On editors: They’re not all created equal, and you get what you pay for when it comes to their skill level, experience, and time investment.
 That said, just about any editor will do you some good.
 An editor is right 99% of the time.
 You will only listen to them about 75% of the time.
 Most editors will forgive you for that.